drallgood/jpasskit/README.md

 *PKPassResource* is used to fetch the latest version of a pass.

 *PKLogResource* is used for the log messages, that the devices send in case of an error.

+Then you create the server instance:

+	Properties serverConfigurationProperties = new Properties();
+	serverConfigurationProperties.put("rest.bindIP", "::");
+	serverConfigurationProperties.put("rest.bindPort", "8082");

+	IPKRestletServerResourceFactory pkRestletServerResourceFactory = new MyOwnPKRestletServerResourceFactory();
+	PKRestServer pkRestServer = new PKRestServer(serverConfigurationProperties, pkRestletServerResourceFactory);
+	try {
+		pkRestServer.start();
+	} catch (Exception e) {
+		e.printStackTrace();
+	}

+That's it.
+You webservice is running.
+Just point your passes to the URL where the server is running.